bencline1/Allpix_GaAs/doc/usermanual/objects.md

 module.
 In addition, it provides a member function to retrieve the reference point at the sensor center plane in local coordinates for convenience.
-The MCParticle also stores an identifier of the particle type, using the PDG particle codes @pdg, as well as the time it has first been observed in the respective sensor.
+The MCParticle also stores an identifier of the particle type, using the PDG particle codes[^24], as well as the time it has first been observed in the respective sensor.
 The MCParticle additionally stores a parent MCParticle object, if available.
 The lack of a parent doesn’t guarantee that this MCParticle originates from a